dmilos/BAT/README.md

-# BAT-DEV-ENV
+# BAT
-Misc BAT files to set up development environment for miscelenious libraries
+Misc BAT files

 - Due to rapid development of erithing do not expec to be up to date.